theheking/babs-rna-seq/practical_overview/Week1B_5_Writing_Scripts_workingwithdata.md

 > Custom `grep` control
 > ---------------------
 >
-> We introduced the `-v` option in [the previous episode](http://www.datacarpentry.org/shell-genomics/04-redirection/), now we are using `-h` to “Suppress the prefixing of file names on output” according to the documentation shown by `man grep`.
+> We introduced the `-v` option previously, now we are using `-h` to “Suppress the prefixing of file names on output” according to the documentation shown by `man grep`.

 Type your `grep` command into the file and save it as before.
 Be careful that you did not add the `$` at the beginning of the line.